Equelle Review: Most Effective Menopause Supplement?

 The second trial also found that no adverse effects were reported.

-A 2011 clinical trial on the core active ingredient in Equelle (s-equol) reported no adverse effects even at a dose much higher than that in Equelle.
+A 2011 clinical trial on the core active ingredient in Equelle (s-equol) reported no adverse effects, even at a dose much higher than that in Equelle.

-Why We Recommend Avoiding Equelle on Amazon
+Why to Avoid Equelle on Amazon

-There is a product currently sold on Amazon branded “Equelle” but this doesn’t appear to be the official Equelle supplement.
+There is a product currently sold on Amazon branded “Equelle,” but this doesn’t appear to be the official Equelle supplement.

 As shown below, the Equelle sold on Amazon has entirely different packaging: